Land management

 Owners and managers from Partacoona, Wallerberdina, Angorichina and Webbco will join an online meeting with rangeland management experts, be visited on-property by Contour Environment and Agricultural Consulting in November and receive a copy of activity plan and mapping to support property management and implementation of on-ground works later this year.

-Applications will open for next year’s intake later this financial year.
+Applications will open in May for this year's intake.